wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   - as they both are _sequences_, they contain their elements in a deliberate order
 - The main difference is that in PySpark arrays are always containers of values _of the same type_
-  - although it is good practice to keep Python lists homogeneous as well (and use tuples to store heterogeneous elements) Python does not enforce this homogeneousness
+  - although it is good practice to keep Python lists homogeneous as well (and use tuples to store heterogeneous elements) Python does not enforce this homogeneousness.
   - PySpark will not raise an error if you try to read an array-type column with multiple types.
 Instead, it will simply default to the lowest common denominator, usually the string.
 This way, you don’t lose any data, but you will get a surprise later if your code expects an array of another type.